 I’ve just finished packing my backpack but finding the right one was honestly one of the hardest things for my travelling prep.
 I don’t think I could have done it without my bestie Jessica!

-After hours of researching online, speaking to other friends who’ve been travelling, or are still out there, me and Jess headed down to one of main outdoor high-street stores.
+After hours of researching online, speaking to other friends who’ve been travelling, me and my best friend Jessica, headed shopping

-Now I’m probably not the best person to give advice on how exactly your backpack should fit and what’s the best for you because I haven’t even travelled yet… I head out in a few days.
+Now I’m probably not the best person to give advice on how exactly your backpack should fit.
+But I do have some tips to help you choose the right backpack for you.

 1. Comfort & Practicality > Style

 For me this would be the most important rule of all.